 Under Giles’ watch, the NL soon became the more successful of the two leagues.
 The NL, thanks largely to its top-flight black stars, enjoyed an obvious advantage in talent during the 1950s and (especially) the 1960s.
 The NL clubs, led at first by the Dodgers, Giants, and Braves, aggressively scouted and signed black players from the Negro Leagues and the amateur ranks who soon came to dominate the game.
 This trend began before Giles became president, but it accelerated during his term.

 The NL also took over dominance of the All-Star game, finishing 16-5 (with 1 tie) during Giles‘ time in office (there were two games each year from 1959 to 1962).
 Giles took the game very seriously, entering the clubhouse every year to talk to the players about the pride of the league.

 Giles also created the first National League logo (said to be a “long-harbored dream”), which was adopted formally at the league’s December 1956 meeting.
 Among other design elements, it had eight stars to represent the league’s eight teams.
-He later revised the logo when the league expanded to 10 teams, and a variation of the same, with 16 stars, is in use today.x
+He later revised the logo when the league expanded to 10 teams, and a variation of the same is in use today.x